akjadhav/asst2/README.md

 ## Part A: Synchronous Bulk Task Launch

-In Assignment 1, you used ISPC's task launch primitive to launch N instances of an ISPC task (`launch[N] myISPCFunction()`).
-In the first part of this assignment, you will implement similar functionality in your task execution library.
+In project 1, you used ISPC's task launch primitive to launch N instances of an ISPC task (`launch[N] myISPCFunction()`).
+In the first part of this project, you will implement similar functionality in your task execution library.

 To get started, get acquainted with the definition of `ITaskSystem` in `itasksys.h`.
 This [abstract class](https://www.tutorialspoint.com/cplusplus/cpp_interfaces.htm) defines the interface to your task execution system.
 The interface features a method `run()`, which has the following signature: